kentcb/TheHelperTrinity/Doc/event-helper.md

 }
 ```

-All the capabilities of the `EventHelper` class are exposed via the extension methods in the `Kent.Boogaart.HelperTrinity.Extensions` namespace.
+All the capabilities of the `EventHelper` class are exposed via extension methods.